Learn the right way to practice scales and start crafting your own style and voice on guitar today!

 That's all for now ... but consider this! 🤔

 Learning different ways of using and combining simple rhythmic patterns along the lines seen here isn't particularly hard but it can open up a whole world of possibilities.
+Once you learn how to practice scales correctly, you'll see how easy it becomes to add new vocabulary to your own playing.

 Stay tuned and be sure to bring any comments, problems or questions to this thread in the Taplature Forum!
 See you there!